delboy1978uk/lamp/README.md

 If using only one database, fine.
 If using more than one, remove the database name entry from the Docker compose YAML.
 Put any build SQL files in build/data.
 Please see the sample.
 Note if you didn't specify a DB in the YAML you'll need to perform a grant query in your SQL.

-Blah blah, just tell me how to start it!
+Blah blah, just tell me how to start the container!
 ----------------------------------------

 Now you've configured your stuff, we use Docker's compose command to build it first.
+This is a one off again.

 ```
 docker-compose build